-‘Tiger Country’ is a small part of the upper Zambezi River that stretches approximately 100km from Katima Mulilo to Impalila Island (where Botswana, Namibia, Zambia and Zimbabwe all meet).
-Shackletons Tiger Fishing Lodge is located half-way between these two points, right in the heart of ‘Tiger Country’.
+‘Tiger Country’, formally known as the Eastern Caprivi Floodplain (also known as the Southern Barotse Floodplain), is a small part of the upper Zambezi River that stretches approximately 100km from Katima Mulilo to Impalila Island (where Botswana, Namibia, Zambia and Zimbabwe all meet).
+Shackletons is located half-way between these two points, right in the heart of ‘Tiger Country’.

 This very special part of the upper Zambezi is ‘Tiger Country’ because of the floodplains.
 The river rises for 6 months of the year (December – May) to form the floodplains and recedes for the other 6 months of the year (June to November).
-The annual floods rejuvenate the river system around Shackletons Tiger Fishing Lodge.
+The annual floods rejuvenate the river system around Shackletons.
 The river re-stocks itself with everything from crustaceans, to insects, to fish that go to the flood plains to feed and breed.

 The annual variation in water level is up to 7-8 m in Caprivi, with an annual average of 5 m.
 The water level usually rises sharply in January, with one or more peaks in February-April, before a decline in May-June.
 Thus, the floodplains are annually inundated from February to June.